 Principles of Membership

 The APSIM initiative (AI) was established in 2007 to promote the development and use of the science modules and infrastructure software of APSIM.
 The Foundation Members of the AI are CSIRO, the State of Queensland and The University of Queensland.
 In 2015, AgResearch (NZ) joined with the University of Southern University joining shortly after.
-The AI is currently finalising an agreement with a University in the United States of America enabling them to join.
+Iowa State University joined in March 2020 with Plant and Food Research NZ in June 2021.
 Although the APSIM Initiative welcomes enquiries from interested parties, it is also worth noting that the APSIM initiative works closely with a number of organisations who are not currently members.
 Due to a number of recent enquiries, the AI has developed a set of Membership Principles to facilitate discussions from interested parties.

 Principles of Membership